 A power vacuum exists.
 This problem can take several forms.
-For example, there is general agreement that you need something - but no-one seems to know who has the power to make it actually happen.
-Another scenario is that you have a condition that doesn't fit the public body's departmental design: you have for example, high functioning Autism or Asperger syndrome or an attention deficit and/or hyperactive disorder (ADHD) and the authority's learning disability team or CAMHS21 tell you that they don't deal with people with an IQ above 70 or ADHD.
+For example, there is general agreement that you need something - but noone seems to know who has the power to make it actually happen.
+Another scenario is that you have a condition that doesn't fit the public body's departmental design: you have, for example, high functioning Autism or Asperger syndrome or an attention deficit and/or hyperactive disorder (ADHD) and the authority's learning disability team or CAMHS (Child and Adolescent Mental Health Services) tell you that they don't deal with people with an IQ above 70 or ADHD.

-At law, people who have ADHD, Autism and Asperger syndrome (high functioning or not) are classed as disabled people (see jargon buster below).
-While a public body is able to create departments / teams that focus on specific impairment groups, they cannot decline to provide a service to those who have impairments that are outside the terms of reference of these teams.
+At law, people who have ADHD, Autism and Asperger syndrome (high functioning or not) are classed as disabled people (see jargon buster on page 24).
+While a public body is able to create departments/teams that focus on specific impairment groups, they cannot decline to provide a service to those who have impairments that are outside the terms of reference of these teams.

-Where a power vacuum exists - be it that noone seems to have the power to agree a course of action or no team appears to have been allocated responsibility for you - it is generally best to write a letter of complaint and address it to the most senior person in the public body and copy this letter to the Monitoring Officer (see jargon buster on page 25) and other key players.22 The letter asks that someone within the authority 'grasps the nettle' and in this respect is similar to the approach in 'interagency' disputes (see page 12 above).
+Where a power vacuum exists - be it that no-one seems to have the power to agree a course of action or no team appears to have been allocated responsibility for you - it is generally best to write a letter of complaint and address it to the most senior person in the public body and copy this letter to the Monitoring Officer (see jargon buster on page 25) and other key players.
+The letter asks that someone within the authority 'grasps the nettle' and in this respect is similar to the approach in 'interagency' disputes (see page 13).